Botanical Garden

 She grabbed her water bottle and towel, taking a moment to compose herself.
 "Alright, Atlas.
 Let's go.
 Where are we heading?
 Somewhere private, I'm assuming.
 I don't think we'd get much done in a public place with you looking like that and me wearing my 'can't be bothered' face.”
 She said flatly.
 She was a little frustrated that he was dodging her questions.

 “Do you have something a little warmer than a tank top you can put on?
-It's December after all.”
+It's pretty cold outside.”
 He said as he zipped up his hoodie.

 She zipped up her own hoodie, her eyes never leaving his.
 "So, where to?
 Your parents' place?
 A coffee shop?
 A secret government facility where you were experimented on?
 The possibilities are endless with you, Atlas.”